circleLZY/MTKD-CD/README.md

 ## Citation

-If you find our work useful in your research, please consider citing our paper:
+If you find the JL1-CD dataset or our work useful in your research, please consider citing our paper:

 ```bibtex
 @article{liu2025jl1,